jamiealquiza/sangrenel/README.md

 ### Overview

 Smashes Kafka queues with lots of messages and reports performance metrics (to console and optionally, Graphite).
+Used in my Kafka on AWS load testing [blog post](https://grey-boundary.io/load-testing-apache-kafka-on-aws/).
+While using this tool, keep in mind that any benchmarking scenario is an examination of total systems performance and that the testing software itself is part of the system (meaning you're not just testing Kafka, but Kafka+Sangrenel).

 Usage overview:

 <pre>
 % ./sangrenel -h